32 – Dynamic forward bend in zenkōkutsu (Zenkōkutsu – Jōtai mae fukushin undō)¶

 - the upper body bends forward from the hips

-The movement is initiated from the hips (koshi), and the spine remains long throughout.
+The movement is initiated from the hips (koshi), and the back remains long throughout the movement.

-On the final count, the feet are brought together into musubi dachi.
+On the final count, the legs are brought together into musubi dachi.

 Purpose¶